Erikvv/array-slicing-cpp/README.md

-This was just an experiment which is now superseded by multiple range and view libraries for C++.
+This is superseded by multiple range and view libraries for C++.